muziejus/media-history-of-nyc/sections/assessment.md

 * being in class on time,
 * arriving having done the reading for that day,
-* having considered the reading and found points of entry into class discussion via questions about specific passages,
-* participating in short writing assignments both in class and as homework,
+* participating in short writing assignments in class,
 * participating in class discussion in ways that build upon contributions from others, and
 * refraining from the use of electronic devices.

+#### Reading journal

+**15%** For each class period, you will be required to email me the latest entry in your reading journal.
+A reading journal is where you jot down your thoughts regarding that meeting’s reading and have found points of entry that will help kickstart class participation with questions about specific passages, for example.
+The journals can be written as emails and should be around 300–500 words in length.
+They are due a half hour before class.
+These are experimental moments for you, so do not hesitate to take risks in your interpretations.
+That said, they should be written clearly.
+Additionally, this is a moment to use Baldick’s dictionary of literary terms to expand your critical vocabulary by considering some of the headwords I provide for each class.

 #### First essay

-**20%** The first essay will be in response to a prompt.
+**15%** The first essay will be in response to a prompt.
 It should be 900–1200 words long.
 It will be emailed to me by 23:59 on Tuesday, 21 Oct.
 You will all read each other’s papers, and we will spend part of class on the 23rd critiquing each other’s work.
 Revisions will be due at 23:59 the following Tuesday.
 The